allient/shem/crates/cli/tests/README.md

 - Tables with NOT NULL constraints
 - Tables with unique constraints
 - Tables with composite primary keys
+- Tables with identity columns
+- Tables with generated columns
+- Tables with partitioning
+- Tables with inheritance

 ### 2. View Tests (`views.rs`)
-Tests for introspecting various view types:
+Tests for introspecting various view types using the unified `Relation::View` model:
 - Simple views
 - Views with joins
 - Views with aggregation